akka/akka/akka-docs/src/main/paradox/typed/persistence-active-active.md

 ![images/lww.png](images/lww.png)

-There is a small utility class @api[LwwTime] that can be useful for implementing last writer wins semantics.
+There is a small utility class @apidoc[akka.persistence.typed.LwwTime] that can be useful for implementing last writer wins semantics.
 It contains a timestamp representing current time when the event was persisted and an identifier of the replica that persisted it.
-When comparing two @api[LwwTime] the greatest timestamp wins.
+When comparing two @apidoc[akka.persistence.typed.LwwTime] the greatest timestamp wins.
 The replica identifier is used if the two timestamps are equal, and then the one from the data center sorted first in alphanumeric order wins.